PhbsSmn/TightenYourNugetPackages/docs/05-DEPENDENCY-CHAIN-ATTACK.md

 Using packages which are having a registered prefix makes those packages already safer if you trust the owner.
 Keep in mind that those packages in turn can also have dependencies that could also be a potential target for an attacker.
 So it is not because there's a registered prefix it is safe by definition.

 When a package is being restored NuGet will request the package from all its repositories.
+Then the retrieved ones are merged to 1 flat file list.
-When multiple repositories have packages these are then being merged to 1 flat file list.
 This results that you don't know from which source the package is coming from.
 So in my case I thought I was resolving my package from my private repository but in fact I was retrieving it from the public one.
 To resolve this we should use package source mapping.
 This way NuGet is instructed to resolve package from a certain repository.
 The most restrictive one will win.

 	<?xml version="1.0" encoding="utf-8"?>